Jeeaaasus/youtube-dl/README.md

     In order to pass your cookies to youtube-dl, you first need a browser extension to extract your cookies, for example, [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/) (Chrome) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (Firefox).
     Once you've extracted your cookies, place the `cookies.txt` file inside your Docker volume named `youtube-dl_data` or the folder `/config/` inside your container.
 One way of doing this would be using the command: `docker cp ./cookies.txt youtube-dl:/config/`.
-    Then use `-e youtubedl_cookies=true` in your Docker run command when creating your container.
+    Then youtube-dl will find and use the `cookies.txt` file automatically.

 * **channels.txt**